NeuroML/Documentation/source/Userdocs/Schemas/NeuroMLCoreCompTypes.md

-<i>Base type for ComponentTypes which specify an ( _x, _y, _z ) coordinate along with a _diameter.
-Note: no dimension used in the attributes for these coordinates!
+<i>Base type for ComponentTypes which specify an ( **x,** **y,** **z** ) coordinate along with a **diameter.** Note: no dimension used in the attributes for these coordinates!
 These are assumed to have dimension micrometer (10^-6 m).
-This is due to micrometers being the default option for the majority of neuronal morphology formats, and dimensions are omitted here to facilitate reading and writing of morphologies in NeuroML.</i>
+This is due to micrometers being the default option for the majority of neuronal morphology formats, and dimensions are omitted here to facilitate reading and writing of morphologies in NeuroML. .</i>